 Two or more races, non-Hispanic: 1%

-Classes at Daemen are taught by professors, not teaching assistants.
 Daemen provides students with small classes and a caring and committed faculty, allowing for a personalized educational experience.
 Daemen students embrace an academically challenging atmosphere that truly encourages them to develop a strong repertoire of knowledge and skills.
-Daemen has a close professional and collaborative association among all members of the College community, all while maintaining a student-centered atmosphere.
 Assisted by a supportive faculty, Daemen students are encouraged to pursue goals beyond their initial expectations, to respond to academic challenges, and to develop habits of mind that enrich their lives and community.

 “The staff and faculty know students on a first-name basis and create a personal relationship with them.
 Having small class sizes allows students to get one-on-one attention.” – Matthew Fischer, Accounting/Professional Accountancy BS/MS

-Daemen’s innovative Plus Pathway Program enhances the Liberal Arts degree with academic and experiential learning opportunities that are fully integrated into the individual curriculum with no additional time or cost.
-Through the +PLUS Pathways, students focus on Core and free electives in an interdisciplinary series of courses that are all designed to prepare them for their future careers.
+Daemen’s innovative Professional Pathway Program enhances the liberal arts degree with academic and experiential learning opportunities that are fully integrated into the individual curriculum with no additional time or cost.
+Through the Pathways, students focus on Core and free electives in an interdisciplinary series of courses that are all designed to prepare them for their future careers.
 They learn to apply their critical thinking, writing, and communication skills to real-world experiences.